polytwisters/polytwister-mesher/README.md

 ```

 where there is one subdirectory for each frame.
 Each subdirectory is a section directory.
 The directory `out_dir` is referred to as an animation directory.

+The file `animation_manifest.json` contains the computed W values for each section.

 ### Configuration